MachinisteWeb/node-atlas/README.md

 ### Update the website ###

-To test the website on your OS, first put in same level of this project directory a folder with the `git clone https://github.com/NodeAtlas/node-atlas.git` project.
+To test the website on your OS, first put, in the same level of this project directory, a folder with the `git clone https://github.com/NodeAtlas/node-atlas.git` project.

 ```
 <workspace>